anantshri1/anantshri1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I am Anant, a theoretical physicist about to finish a PhD in Particle Physics, with a focus on string theory.
+Hi, I am Anant, a theoretical physicist about to finish a PhD in Particle Physics, with a focus on low-dimensional quantum systems.
 Welcome to my GitHub page!

 - 🔭 I’m currently wrapping up my PhD on *three-dimensional mirror duality*, which is, at its heart, a very interesting (read: weird) phenomenon in three spacetime dimensions that relates multiple field theories.